|Country Information & Lifestyle|

 France is an economically stable country and is the most visited country in the world.
 Bordered by four seas, the North Sea, the English Channel, the Atlantic Ocean and the Mediterranean, and by three mountain ranges, the Alps, the Jura and the Pyrenees, and the edge of the central Europe lowlands, France lies at the heart of Western Europe.

-France has one of the richest historic heritages of any country in the world, every region has its selection of monuments, including ancient cathedrals, fortified castles, magnificent chateaux, palaces, historic towns and city centers, and a range of other sites including prehistoric caves, Roman remains and medieval bridges.
+France has one of the richest historic heritages of any country in the world, every region has its selection of monuments, including ancient cathedrals, fortified castles, magnificent chateaux, palaces, historic towns and city centres, and a range of other sites including prehistoric caves, Roman remains and medieval bridges.

 Life in France can be anything you want it to be, from the world's most bewitching city, Paris, 'The City of Light to the sun-kissed beaches of the Cote d'Azur, rubbing shoulders with the jet set in Cannes or Nice on the French Riviera, the Camargue with beautiful wild horses, to the ski slopes of the French Alps and of course Courchevel, LA VIE FRANCAISE has something for everyone.